nicanorcarrascovargas/nicanorcarrascovargas.github.io/_pages/about.md

 Previously I was a phd student at [PUC](https://www.mat.uc.cl/) under the advise of [Cristóbal Rojas](https://www.mat.uc.cl/personas/perfil/cristobal.rojas) and [Sebastián Barbieri](http://www.sbarbieri.usach.cl/).

-Until now my research has focused on subshifts on finietly generated groups, with an emphasis on their recursive properties.
-This has also taken me to some infinite constructions on infinite graphs and highly computable graphs.
+My research has focused on subshifts on finietly generated groups, with an emphasis on their recursive properties.
+This has taken me to some objects on infinite graphs, such as translation-like actions by $\mathbb{Z}$ and infinite Eulerian paths.